Meet the team

-Luke grew up on a sheep farm in Southland & started flying helicopters in 2009.
+Luke grew up on a sheep farm in Southland and started flying helicopters in 2009.
 Luke previously worked as a jet boat driver in the Mt Aspiring National Park area.

 Luke began his pilot career here in New Zealand and then spent five seasons in the Australian Outback working in areas such as mustering and survey work.

-After flying in the outback, Luke returned to New Zealand & as an agricultural helicopter pilot on high country farming stations before moving to Queenstown.
+After flying in the Outback, Luke returned to New Zealand and worked as an agricultural helicopter pilot on high country farming stations before moving to Queenstown.

 Luke is very familiar with the Southern Lakes area having provided many scenic flights for visitors around Aoraki, Fox Glacier, Franz Josef Glacier, Fiordland and Mt Aspiring National Park.

-In his spare time, Luke enjoying hunting, white-baiting, diving and generally just getting outdoors!
+In his spare time, Luke enjoys hunting, whitebaiting, diving and generally just getting outdoors!